Misleading the Public over a Fear of Spiders: Media & Press Case Studies

 The Fen Raft Spider Release

-A prime example of spiders always getting a bad press came from the report on the Chessington World of Adventures zoo release of Fen Raft spiders in 2016.
+A prime example of spiders always getting a bad press came from the report on the Chessington World of Adventures Zoo release of Fen Raft spiders in 2016.
 The Sun newspaper ran with:

 “Zoo keepers have just released hundreds of rare spiders into the wild… and some of them span THREE inches”